 1) It justifies us.

-Ellen White echoes this in Selected Messages 3 192.1 in that through Jesus’ atoning sacrifice, we have been justified.
-And we look upon Him as our only Hope and Deliverer.
+Through Jesus’ atoning sacrifice, we have been justified.
+And we look upon Him as our only Hope and Deliverer 18.

 “He is the propitiation for our sins, and not for ours only but also for the sins of the whole world” (1 John 2:2, ESV).

 With this, we’ve been redeemed from sin.
 We are given a second chance to live holy lives, and are taken into favor with heaven in fellowship with the Father and the Son.

 2) It sanctifies us.

 Like the animals whose blood was brought by the high priest into the sanctuary and burned as a sacrifice for sin, “so Jesus also suffered outside the gate in order to sanctify the people through His own blood” (Hebrews 13:12, ESV).